 - Appearing in a students’ notification tray, where today’s youth check dozens of times daily

-- Advanced analytics including open rates, which enables data-driven iteration of a communications strategy
+- Advanced analytics including profile-based open rates, which enables data-driven iteration of a communications strategy

 - The ability to feature a branded icon, unlimited text, and an associated image